 Answering these questions accurately and honestly will help your florist get to know you as a couple, allowing them to provide a more comprehensive service.
 However, it is important to remember that you are choosing your florist as much as they are choosing to work with you.
 So, don’t forget to ask them some questions as well.
 These might include:

-It is essential that you, as a couple, feel comfortable around your florist, so you can openly discuss all of your ideas and concerns as they arise.
+It is essential that you, as a couple, feel comfortable around your florist, so you can openly discuss all of your wedding flower ideas and concerns as they arise.
 Flowers are a high cost for most weddings, and having a positive working relationship with your florist will ensure that your big day is as beautiful as you always imagined.